-This page describes and links to the sub pages we have available covering the development of different categories of app functionality, or "things you will want your app to do".
+This page describes and links to the sub-pages we have that cover the development of different categories of app functionality, or "things you will want your app to do".

 - Control data flow

 - This section provides a basic guide to setting up the data flow through your application, including HTTP basics, and when and how to use Ajax.